Analytic structure of the MNS matrix with diagonal reflection symmetries: Analytic structure of and physical consequences

-In this section, we analyze the MNS matrix with DRS.
+In this section, we analyze the MNS matrix with DRS and its physical consequences.
 Under these symmetries, the mass matrix of charged leptons $m_{e}$ is real and that of Majorana neutrinos $m_{\n}$ has the following form;